1842 United States elections

-The 1842 United States elections occurred in the middle of President John Tyler's term, during the Second Party System.
+Elections occurred in the middle of President John Tyler's term, during the Second Party System.
 Tyler had become president on April 4, 1841, upon the death of his predecessor, William Henry Harrison.
 Elected as vice president on the Whig ticket with Harrison in 1840, Tyler was expelled from the party in September 1841.
 Members of the 28th United States Congress were chosen in this election.
 Florida joined the union during the 28th Congress.
 Whigs kept control of the Senate, but lost control of the House.

 Following the 1840 census, the size of the House was reduced by 19 seats.
 Democrats won massive gains, turning a commanding Whig majority into a dominant Democratic majority.

 In the Senate, Democrats picked up one seat, but Whigs retained the majority.